widok/widok/docs/chapters/07-reactive-programming.md

 - **Sets:**  reactive ``Set[T]``

 ## Channels
-A channel is a multiplexer for typed messages of immutable values that it receives.
-Values sent to the channel get propagated to the observers that have been attached to the channel — in the same order as they were added.
+A channel models continuous values as a stream.
+It is a multiplexer for typed messages consisting of immutable values that it receives.
+Messages sent to the channel get propagated to the observers that have been attached to the channel — in the same order as they were added.
+It is possible to operate on channels with higher-order functions such as ``map()`` and ``filter()``.
+These methods may be chained, such that every produced values is propagated down the observer chain.

 Widok differentiates between two top-level channel types: